devUbaid/Storify/README.md

 ## Description

-The STorify app is a file storage and management system that allows users to upload, manage, share, and organize their files efficiently.
+The Storify app is a file storage and management system that allows users to upload, manage, share, and organize their files efficiently.
 It is designed to be user-friendly with features that ensure the safety and accessibility of user data.
 The app offers secure login with OTP and provides free storage to users.

 ## Slogan: